rdxmb/weblate/docs/admin/deployments.rst

 -----------------------------

-With dockerized weblate deployment you can get your personal weblate instance up an running in seconds.
+With dockerized weblate deployment you can get your personal weblate instance up and running in seconds.
 All of Weblate's dependencies are already included.
 PostgreSQL is configured as the default database.

 .. _docker-deploy: